horenbergerb/horenbergerb.github.io/_posts/2023-11-28-anthropic-and-obsidian.md

 I still don't totally understand when to use Docker, but I think it's easy to make the case here.

+## TODO

+I really need to implement table of contents.
+These notes will certainly get messy.

 There also a lot of bugs, but the main workflow is pretty solid.
-It wouldn't handle the deletion of journal entries at all, but I expect that to be rare.
+It won't handle the deletion of journal entries at all, but I expect that to be rare.
 It also won't scale well as-is; it performs redundant operations on all journal entries.
 But the load is probably going to be negligible for a long time.

 Also I really need to clean up the config, but at least I didn't upload my GitHub token to remote.

+## Other remarks

 I used GPT4 quite a bit in this project.
 Probably the #1 use case I've found for GPT is writing bash commands, but it was also nice for setting up the docker.